Nazek-Altayeb/kush_magazine/README.md

 # Fixed Bugs

 # Validation
-Validation results available at the following [Validation guide](VALIDATION.md)
+All written files have been validated, besides the website accessability and performance are validates as well, validation  results available at the following [Validation guide](VALIDATION.md)

 # Technologies